gglerum/php-lessen/00 - Extra/03 - General Design Principles/README.md

 **Real-world analogy**: Don't build a foundation that can support a 50-story skyscraper when you're only building a 2-story house.
 Build what you need now, and if you actually need to expand later, you can reinforce or rebuild the foundation then.

+**What it means in code**: Only implement features you actually need right now.
+Don't build hooks for future extensibility, don't add configuration options "just in case," and don't create abstractions until you have at least two concrete examples.

 **Why you should care**:
 - Less code means fewer bugs
 - Simpler codebase is easier to maintain